NewsAppsUMD/second-news-app-umd/docs/index.rst

 ******************

-By the end of this lesson, you will publish an interactive database and map of notices of foreclosure in Maryland zip codes over the past two years.
+By the end of this lesson, you will publish an interactive database and map of notices of foreclosure in Maryland zip codes over the past several years.
 You will do this with data published by the state at `https://opendata.maryland.gov/Housing/Maryland-Notices-of-Intent-to-Foreclose-by-Zip-Cod/ftsr-vapt <https://opendata.maryland.gov/Housing/Maryland-Notices-of-Intent-to-Foreclose-by-Zip-Cod/ftsr-vapt>`_

 *****************